 We thought he was very kind to let us explore his plantations and see the tobacco leaves drying house, so we asked him to sell us a souvenir to take it to Spain.
 The prices were very good and at unsurpassed quality.
 We thought it was much more authentic than the other plantations, where the main goal is sell as much as possible to tourists.

-To give you an idea of the prices at the Finca de Raúl Reyes, a half-liter bottle full of roasted coffee beans cost us 4 CUC.
+To give you an idea of the prices at the Finca de Raúl Reyes, we paid 4 CUC for a half-liter bottle full of roasted coffee beans.
 5 normal cigars or 10 small cigars for 5 CUC.
 Other foreigners we met told us that they paid 50 CUC for 10 cigars, 5 times more than the price we paid.

 In addition, the site is very beautiful and relaxing.
 We ordered some lemon and sugar cane juice as well as mamey juice (a fruit that we did not even know existed) for 1 CUC each while we laid down in a hammock.